Warsaw: Demographics

 In the coming years, an increase in the city's population is predicted, with migration being the main factor determining the state and structure of Warsaw's population, including mainly internal (national) and external (foreign) influx.
 Changes in the population are not uniform for the entire Warsaw and in the division into districts, the predicted demographic changes will have a varied course.
 A decrease in population is forecasted in some central districts (Praga-Północ, Śródmieście) and an increase in other districts.

 Immigrant population

 In 2019, it was estimated that 40,000 people living in Warsaw were foreign-born.
 Of those, Ukrainians, Vietnamese, Belarusians, and Russians were the most prominent groups.
-After Russia's aggression against Ukraine, over 1.1 million refugees from Ukraine passed through Warsaw, and at the beginning of March 2022, approximately 40,000 people applied for help every day.
+After the 2022 Russian invasion of Ukraine, over 1.1 million refugees from Ukraine passed through Warsaw, and at the beginning of March 2022, approximately 40,000 people applied for help every day.
 According to official data, over 104,000 of Ukrainian citizens who arrived in the first days after the outbreak of the war still reside in the city, including 17,000 young people and children attending urban educational institutions.
-Due to the Russian invasion of Ukraine, the immigrant population has increased significantly to about 340,000.
+Due to the Russo-Ukrainian war, the immigrant population has increased significantly to about 340,000.